maucejo/slydekit/README.md

 **A consistent box library.** `info-box`, `tip-box`, `warning-box`, `important-box`, `proof-box`, `question-box`, `code-box`, and the generic `custom-box` share one visual language per theme, colored and iconized consistently.

-**Small layout utilities that solve real slide problems.** `adaptive-columns` chooses 1–3 columns depending on measured content height, `full-width` lets a block bleed to the page edge regardless of margin shape, and `row-img` lays out one to many logos with sensible left/center/right alignment.
+**Small layout utilities that solve real slide problems.** `adaptive-columns` chooses 1–3 columns depending on measured content height, `full-width` lets a block bleed to the page edge regardless of margin shape, `row-img` lays out one to many logos with sensible left/center/right alignment, and `short-or-long` displays long title in `tableofcontents` slides and the short version in the `minislide` navigation style.

-**Localization out of the box.** Strings such as "Table of contents", "Note", "Tip", or "Proof" are pulled from a JSON dictionary keyed by `lang`, currently covering Chinese, English, French, German, Italian, Spanish and Portuguese
+**Localization out of the box.** Strings such as "Outline", "Note", "Tip", or "Proof" are pulled from a JSON dictionary keyed by `lang`, currently covering Chinese, English, French, German, Italian, Spanish and Portuguese

 ## Comparison with Touying and Polylux